 >>

-the saints will reign with Christ.
+the saints will reign with Christ, those who do not endure.
 There will be peasants in heaven,

 life.
 They are not less important to God, for the least are greatest and the

-greatest are least in the Kingdom of Heaven.
+greatest are least in His kingdom.
 There is no classification in

-heaven like we know here on earth in man’s competitive world, where the
+heaven like there is in this competitive world, where the

-others, that does not make them better or more important than the smallest of
+others, that does not make them better or more important than the least of

-called with higher callings than others.
-For those who choose not to cooperate
+called to higher callings than others, but for those who do not fulfill their

 “if we are faithless, He remains faithful; for He cannot deny